Second and Third Year

 Many other students choose to get involved with the administration of Washington and Lee's nearly 150-year-old Honor System as Honor Advocates or Executive Committee members.
 The Honor System is student-run and Honor Advocates play an integral part in the adjudication process.
 Specifically, they assist students accused of an honor or conduct violation in preparing and presenting their cases to the Executive Committee, Student-Faculty Hearing Board or the Student Judicial Council.
 They also provide information to accused individuals about additional on-campus resources available to accused students.

-At W&L, involvement is the expectation not the exception.
-You will know your classmates and they will know you.
+At W&L, involvement is the expectation, not the exception.
+You will know your classmates, and they will know you.
 Both inside and outside the classroom, you will have a multitude of opportunities to cultivate the interpersonal skills essential for the effective practice of law.
 You will be invested in the academic and extracurricular life of the law school, and you will help shape and inform its distinctive culture.
 If you are looking to make an impact, Washington and Lee is a school where you can certainly do so.